tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The FFDQ Report concept consists of a set of assertions (measures, validations and amendments) that represent the output of a workflow/actor run.
+'The DataQualityReport concept consists of a set of assertions (MeasureAssertions, ValidationAssertions, IssueAssertions and AmendmentAssertions) that represent the output of a workflow/actor run.
 These assertions form an account of the fitness for use of a tested data set for a specified use, as produced by a Mechanism.'

 ********************